 Mobile messaging programs are a low-cost, scalable approach to building parents’ knowledge and capacity to support their children’s development.
 These programs directly deliver simple and straightforward information, tips, and activities that parents can incorporate into daily routines.

 This report focuses on implementation of the Apple and ConnectED Initiative with respect to the dual digital divides along socioeconomic lines in access to technology and its use in instruction.

 This report describes the methodology of Apple and ConnectED Research, a six-year study of the Apple and ConnectED Initiative that uses a variety of qualitative and quantitative methods to tell a comprehensive story of implementation and outcomes.

 The Efficacy of Digital Media Resources in Improving Children’s Ability to Use Informational Text: An Evaluation of Molly of Denali from PBS KIDS

-Through the lens of the Apple and ConnectED Initiative, this report asks the questions, what does a promising start look like when you add technology to education and what types of support can enable conditions for success?
+This report asks the questions, what does a promising start look like and what types of support can enable conditions for success?